-These registers contain status information for low level debugging (read-only), the network number that each link belongs to, and the direction that each link is part of
+These registers contain status information for low level debugging (read-only), the network number that each link belongs to, and the direction that each link is part of.
+The registers control links C, D, B, A, G, H, E, and F in that order.

-Bits Perm Init Description 31:26 RO - Reserved 25:24 RO If this link is currently routing data into the switch, this field specifies the type of link that the data is routed to: 0: external link 1: plink 2: internal control link 23:16 RO 0 If the link is routing data into the switch, this field specifies the destination link number to which all tokens are sent.
-15:12 RO - Reserved 11:8 RW 0 The direction that this this link is associated with; set for routing.
+Bits Perm Init Description 31:26 RO - Reserved 25:24 RO If this link is currently routing data into the switch, this field specifies the type of link that the data is routed to: 0: plink 1: external link 2: internal control link 23:16 RO 0 If the link is routing data into the switch, this field specifies the destination link number to which all tokens are sent.
+15:12 RO - Reserved 11:8 RW 0 The direction that this this link is associated with; set for rout- ing.
 7:6 RO - Reserved 5:4 RW 0 Determines the network to which this link belongs, set for quality of service.
 3 RO - Reserved 2 RO 0 Set to 1 if the current packet is junk and being thrown away.
 A packet is considered junk if, for example, it is not routable.
 1 RO 0 Set to 1 if the switch is routing data into the link, and if a route exists from another link.
 0 RO 0 Set to 1 if the link is routing data into the switch, and if a route is created to another link on the switch.

 0x20 ..
-0x27: Link status, direction, and network
+0x27 Link status, direction, and network

-D.13 PLink status and network: 0x40 ...
+D.13 PLink status and network: 0x40 ..
 0x43